InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/Consent string and vendor list formats v1.1 Final.md

 * Intelligent handling of deleted vendors

-* Distinct recording of "Consent Revoked" (as opposed to ?No Consent?)
+* Distinct recording of "Consent Revoked" (as opposed to "No Consent")

-* "Not yet consented" state per vendor (it?s either "Consent" or ?No Consent?, or string-not-present).
+* "Not yet consented" state per vendor (it's either "Consent" or "No Consent", or string-not-present).

 * Legal audit trail within the consent string.
 However, the following details are stored for consent logging and audit record: LastUpdated, CmpId, CmpVersion, ConsentScreen, ConsentLanguage, and VendorListVersion.